omeka/omeka-s-enduser/docs/content/items.md

 ![Close up of the Subject property with two values.
 A red circle shows the location of the grab bar for the value.](contentfiles/item_valuereorder.png)

 #### Text
 Text fields allow for unformatted text entry.
+No markup is allowed in these fields (e.g. Markdown, HTML).

 ![image of text input field with keyboard icon indicating text input, the globe icon for setting language, and a trashcan delete icon](contentfiles/items_textedit.png)